Can adults have braces?

 Having said that, adults tend to be more motivated than teenagers when it comes to orthodontic treatment, and through their better compliance with professional advice, they often experience fewer problems during the course of treatment.
 This helps the orthodontist attain the objectives of treatment, and complete it in a shorter period of time.

-No, they don’t have to.
-First of all, conventional braces have become much smaller and less noticeable than they used to.
+Conventional braces have become much smaller and less noticeable than they used to.
 You also tend to see more adults these days wearing braces, and it has now become quite acceptable and usual to see adults showing off their braces.
 Most people also respect those who are taking the time and trouble of having orthodontic treatment to improve their appearance and dental function.

 At our practice we regularly use aesthetic, tooth-coloured or invisible braces to help you feel more confident about wearing an orthodontic appliance.
-Our aim is to help you achieve a great smile that you can always be proud of, but do so in the most pleasant way possible.
+Our aim is to help you achieve a great smile that you can always be proud of, but do so in the most pleasant and discreet way possible.

 Are there any age limits to adult orthodontics?